What is Endometriosis?

 Endometriosis is a medical condition that occurs when the endometrium – tissue from the inner walls of your uterus – breaks away and begins to form on the outer walls of your uterus.
 The endometrium may spread to your ovaries, fallopian tubes, intestines, or other organs.

 The causes of endometriosis are still not fully understood.
-However, endometriosis appears to run in families and may be hereditary.
+However, as mentioned previously, endometriosis appears to run in families and may be hereditary.

 Some symptoms of endometriosis may be similar to those experienced during your period.
 If you are unsure if the symptoms you’re experiencing are normal, it is always best to speak with a doctor.
 As with any condition, symptoms can vary from person to person.
 Signs and symptoms of endometriosis may include: